All Episodes

 I mean, the Republicans are running around talking about tax cuts for everybody, but we know the numbers, 47, 48% don't pay taxes, so big whoop.

-But the Republicans also say we're gonna have to cut entitlements.
+But the Republicans also say, we're going to have to cut entitlements.

-We're gonna have to cut this Leviathan, and we do.
+We're going to have to cut this leviathan.

-There's no question we have to cut the size of government if this country's gonna be saved, if it's going to be preserved.
+We have to cut the size of government if this country is going to be saved, if it's going to be preserved.

-But as Buchanan says, the voting interests of the Republicans, why should they vote for a party that's gonna reduce taxes they don't pay and cut the benefits that they get and they like?
+But as Buchanan says, the voting interests of the Republicans, why should they vote for a party that's going to reduce taxes they don't pay and cut the benefits that they get?

 The majority of Latinos, African Americans, immigrants, and young people, 18 to 25, pay no income taxes, yet they enjoy a panoply of government benefits.

-Does not self-interest dictate a vote for the party that'll let them keep what they have and maybe give them more rather than the party that'll pair back what they now receive.
+Does not self-interest dictate a vote for the party that'll let them keep what they have and maybe give them more rather than the party that'll pare back what they now receive?

 But Rush, but Rush, don't they understand that there's going to be an end to it?